 Valencia has a very rich history as it is one of Spain's oldest cities.
 The Valencia region even has its own language (Valencian).
-The old town has some amazing architecture, but the but popular tourist attraction is the City of Arts and Sciences which is a stunning entertainment complex which includes a Cinema, an interactive Science Museum, an open-air Oceanographic Park and an Opera House.
+The old town has some amazing architecture, but the but popular tourist attraction is the City of Arts and Sciences which is a stunning entertainment complex that includes a Cinema, an interactive Science Museum, an open-air Oceanographic Park and an Opera House.

 General Info on Hostels in Valencia

-- Costs - A bed in a dorm room starts at €10 per night (normally in a large dorm room), but expect to pay €12 to €16 per night in a medium-sized dorm room (6 to 10 beds).
+- Price - A bed in a dorm room starts at €10 per night (normally in a large dorm room), but expect to pay €12 to €16 per night in a medium-sized dorm room (6 to 10 beds).
 Cheaper hostels generally have poor reviews, but some highly-rated hostels in Valencia are also cheap.

 Home Youth Hostel is the best hostel in Valencia and is situated in the heart of the city, in Barrio del Carmen district.
-It's close particularly close to the Central Market and La Lonja (Silk Market), which are two of Valencia's top tourist attractions.
+It's particularly close to the Central Market and La Lonja (Silk Market), which are two of Valencia's top tourist attractions.

 The beds in the dorm rooms are single beds (no bunk-beds).
-Each bed has it's own separate power point and reading light.
+Each bed has its own separate power-point and reading light.
 Every room has hot/cold air conditioning, free WI-FI, a mirror and your own security locker.
 Other amenities include a fully equipped kitchen, Laundry facilities, Bicycle Hire and all rooms are Keycard access only ensuring that you will be safe in your room at night.

 Dorms from €15.90 & Privates from €46.90

 The River Hostel is the best cheap hostel in Valencia.
 It is located bang in the centre of Valencia right beside the beautiful Turia Gardens and just a 5-minute walk to Valencia Cathedral.
-Alameda Metro Station is only 5-minute walk away, which provides direct access to and from the Airport.
+Alameda Metro Station is only a 5-minute walk away, which provides direct access to and from the Airport.